Nancy Broadfield Parkinson

-Nancy Broadfield Parkinson (23 January 1904 – 10 December 1974) was a British civil servant, and controller of the British Council (Home Division) during the Second World War.
+Dame Nancy Broadfield Parkinson (23 January 1904 – 10 December 1974) was a British civil servant, and controller of the British Council (Home Division) during the Second World War.

 During the war, Parkinson assisted refugees and organised 365 centres to arrange accommodation and education for them.
 Following the war, she supported international students and foreign visitors to the United Kingdom.
 She worked in the cause of international relations, and towards the establishment of UNESCO.
 She was also instrumental in promoting international cooperation in education via the conferences of the allied ministers of education.
 In recognition of this work, she was said to have been "the first woman other than the Queen to achieve [the] distinction of Dame Commander of the Order of Michael and St George".